univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

    message it is the first argument after the UMCP ``COMMAND``.

 ``function``
-   defines the method to be invoked within the python module when the command is called.
+   defines the method to be invoked within the Python module when the command is called.

 .. _umc-module-api-xml-category: